Like every person who is self-critical, finding your way to improve yourself can differ depending on the role and responsibilities you have.

 Forget about the business and make it personal

 When thinking about performance and success, I am not referring to business progress but a personal indicator.
-Like a key indicator that I can refer to when looking back about how did I perform.
+Like a key indicator that I can refer to when looking back on how did I perform.

 Link to the sense of how autonomous in my daily work I am.